Urban champeta: Musical setup

 The main instruments of this genre are electric drums, guitars, bass, congas and synths with added African rhythms.
-Urban champeta is characterized by its use of samples blended with basic champeta rhythms.
-Accompanying the music is a very sensual dance that is performed with the partner's legs crossed with one another without lifting their feet off the ground, while moving to the sound of the music.
+Urban champeta is characterized by using samples blended with basic champeta rhythms.
+Accompanying the music is a sensual dance performed with the partner's legs crossed with one another without lifting their feet off the ground while moving to the sound of the music.

 Social issues

-"Champetúo" was a discriminatory name given by the high classes of society in Cartagena referring to African descendants that lived in low income neighborhoods.
-The name came about because they carried a large knife which they referred to themselves as the word bantu "champeta".
+"Champetúo" was a discriminatory name given by the high classes of society in Cartagena, referring to African descendants that lived in low-income neighborhoods.
+The name came about because they carried a large knife, which they called themselves the word Bantu "champeta".
 Charles King, a pioneer in the genre, mentioned that "Champeta is a genre that represents the identity of a community that was stigmatized by the high societies in Cartagena whose judgement was meant to submit this community to social slavery."